programistka/personal-website/README.md

 The `-vf` option was for the divisible by 2 error and the `-pix_fmt yuv420p -profile:v main -level 4.0` was all for safari compatibility.

 Documentation on ffmpeg can be [found here](https://ffmpeg.org/ffmpeg.html).

+## Netlify Dev

+To test how the website will function when deployed on Netlify, run the `netlify dev --live` command.
+This is useful for debugging behaviour on mobile.